From Making to Made

 The hems on our silk scarves are either hand-rolled or we add a contrast silk chifon edging.
 Our cashmere scarves are fringed by hand.

-Finally, once we receive all our art scarves we check them for quality and then wrap them in tissue and hand pack in our gift boxes - all ready to be sent to our to our lovely customers.
+Finally, once we receive all our art scarves we check them for quality and then wrap them in tissue and hand pack in our gift boxes.
+Wearable art scarves all ready to be sent to our lovely customers.